xumed001/PyBer_Analysis/README.md

 # PyBer_Analysis

 ## Project Overview
 This analysis looks into the data from a Ride-Sharing company.
 The data is then cleaned, organized and visualized to better understand and make informed descisions for the company going forward.
-The PyBer Challenge analysis shows the total weekly fares for each city type (Urban, Suburban, Rural) for the first quarter(Q1) of the year.
+The PyBer Challenge analysis shows the total weekly fares for each city type (Urban, Suburban, Rural) for the first quarter(Q1) of the year(2019).